gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

 and make it a little milling machine or a laser engraver and in order to do that I need to find some extra pins to drive these devices.

-By the way, in order to have these functionalities I need to activate it via recompiling the firmware, and since the original firmware obtained with the printer is pretty outdated I tought to use the original Marlin firmware so to have bug fixes and new functionalities.
+By the way, in order to have these functionalities I need to activate it recompiling the firmware, and since the original firmware obtained with the printer is pretty outdated I tought to use the original Marlin firmware so to have bug fixes and new functionalities.